Abhaybsingh19w33/SAP/OData/12 Handle Deep Structures using $expand.md

 ## Define Deep Structure

 The deep structure to represent the complete sales order would look like the below.
-Structure ZJP_SO_DS represents the Header data and also has a component structure TOCUSTOMER which refers to the Customer Type and a component table TOITEM which refers to Item Table.
+Structure <b>ZJP_SO_DS</b> represents the Header data and also has a component structure TOCUSTOMER which refers to the Customer Type and a component table TOITEM which refers to Item Table.
 In turn, the item table has a component structure TOPRODUCT that refers to the product structure.
 Customer and Product structures are same earlier ones used for Entities.

 ![alt text](image-184.png)